-&lt;sup>3 The discussion was renewed in 1822 when Ricardo visited Geneva.
-Of this the Duc de Broglie later said to Senior: 'I remember a conversation at Coppet, which lasted for one or two days, between Ricardo and Dumont, as to Bentham's Political Economy.
-Dumont produced many manuscripts of Bentham's on that subject.
-There were few of his doctrines to which work, not dependent on times or persons'.1 Two months later he appears to have amalgamated the two projects, intending to publish a single work to deal with Boyd and at the same time to expound his own views on the subject.
-In a letter of 20 April 1801 to Nicholas Vansittart, he wrote that 'for about these two years' the chief part of his time had been occupied with the subject of money: 'I am preparing a pamphlet, to which I think of giving for a title, The True Alarm, (in contradistinction and reference to Mr Boyd's, which appears to me to be in great measure, though perhaps not wholly, false) or Thoughts on Pecuniary Credit,its advantages, inconveniencies, dangers, and their remedies.
+Bentham had written his papers on currency many years before.
+On 25 February 1801, writing to arrange for the publication of a reply which he intended to make to Boyd's recent pamphlet4, he said that the subject of currency had 'occupied a considerable share of [his] attention for some time', and added that 'one day, perhaps' he might devote to the subject 'a regular work, not dependent on times or persons'.1 Two months later he appears to have amalgamated the two projects, intending to publish a single work to deal with Boyd and at the same time to expound his own views on the subject.
+In a letter of 20 April 1801 to Nicholas Vansittart, he wrote that 'for about these two years' the chief part of his time had been occupied with the subject of money: 'I am preparing a pamphlet, to which I think of giving for a title, The True Alarm, (in contradistinction and reference to Mr Boyd's, which appears to me to be in great measure, though perhaps not wholly, false) or Thoughts on Pecuniary Credit,- its advantages, inconveniencies, dangers, and their remedies.
 By the inconveniences, I mean rise of prices, (allowance made for the still greater, but temporary effects of bad seasons.)
 By the danger, I mean that of general bankruptcy.
 By the remedy, I do not mean the suppression of paper money,-a remedy which would at once convert the danger into the hight of the disease.'2

-Of these early projects of Bentham, Dumont later wrote in the Introduction to his own translation: 'L'auteur avoit entrepris son ouvrage à une epoque où il regnoit une grande alarme en Angleterre rélativement à la disette, à la hausse des prix et à la multiplication du papier-monnoie: Alarme etoit le titre general de tous les manuscrits.
+Of these early projects of Bentham, Dumont later wrote in the Introduction to his own translation: 'L'auteur avoit entrepris son ouvrage à une epoque où il regnoit une grande alarme en Angleterre re'lativement à la disette, à la hausse des prix et à la multiplication du papier-monnoie: Alarme etoit le titre general de tous les manuscrits.
 L'intention de l'auteur etoit de justifier les craintes publiques relativement à la hausse des prix et à la ruine probable du credit pecuniaire par l'augmentation indefinie du papier-monnoie-mais il ne vouloit se joindre aux alarmistes et augmenter l'effroi que pour se faire ecouter en proposant les remedes.
-Alarme etoit le principe-securité etoit le résultat.'
+Alarme etoit le principe-securite' etoit le re'sultat.'3